Promignis/knack/README.md

 Current usage(**it will change**)

-      html  files in views  folder (will pick index.html default) css   files in styles folder
+      html/svg  files in views  folder (will pick index.html by default) css       files in styles folder
       js        files in js     folder
       image     files in images folder

 ### Inject
 ```js